IvoAdrian/streaming-performance/computation/README.md

 It needs two parameters to run:
 1. the execution platform (jvm, graalvm or native)
-2. the throughput/event generation rate
+2. the throughput

+The run-with-agent.sh script was a script used to set up the possibility to use Native Image.